franckmartin3d/twitter-react-demo/README.md

 # How to run from github
-* clone repository
+1. clone repository
-* Install dependancy in root folder and client folder via "npm Install"
+3. Install dependancy in root folder and client folder via "npm Install"
-* Run locally from the root folder using the command "npm run dev"
+3. Run locally from the root folder using the command "npm run dev"

 # Tools used and package used to create this app

-    - Visual Studio Code
+    * Visual Studio Code
-    - Github
+    * Github
-    - JS-React
+    * Javascript
+    * React
-    - Node.js
+    * Node.js
+    * express
-    - Postman
+    * Postman
-    - Heroku
+    * Heroku

     Package
-    - Bootstarp
+    * Bootstarp
-    - axios
+    * axios
-    - concurrently
+    * concurrently
-    - express
+    * express
-    - react-twitter-embed
+    * react-twitter-embed
-    - twitter
+    * twitter
-    - with-query
+    * with-query